 The arrival of the kingdom of God will be a monumental event unparalleled in the history of the world.
-Those who have been placed into the kingdom but still live in this world in anticipation of the future establishment of the kingdom are somewhat like Abraham.
+Those who look forward to the future establishment of the kingdom are somewhat like Abraham.

 By faith he sojourned in the land of promise, as in a strange country, dwelling in tabernacles with Isaac and Jacob, the heirs with him of the same promise: For he looked for a city which hath foundations, whose builder and maker is God. - Hebrews 11:9-10